Checkpoints and recovery

 In order to mitigate the effects of this for

-batchSize setting could be used to limit the maximum size of batches during either the live stream or during recovery.
-However, any general user defined functions that are written sensitively to processing time (for example, any uses of
+countTrigger setting can be set to lower this threshold and produce smaller windows, during both the live stream and during recovery.
+However, any general user defined functions that are processing-time sensitive (for example, any uses of

 .z.P, etc) should be carefully considered.

-Though the state of a pipeline is committed along with the progress information, in order to maintain high performance, the current release of the Stream Processor does not commit output events.
+Though the state of a pipeline is committed along with the progress information, to maintain high performance the current release of the Stream Processor does not commit output events.
 The implication of this is that during recovery, any events emitted by data sinks within the pipeline between the time of the last committed checkpoint and the failure event will be re-emitted.

-Make sure downstream data sinks are idempotent or can handle duplicate messages in order to not duplicate output events in downstream data stores from recovery scenarios.
+Ensure downstream data sinks are idempotent or can handle duplicate messages.
+Otherwise they might duplicate output events in downstream data stores from recovery scenarios.

-Each Worker commits it's own asynchronous checkpoints.
-If a single Worker fails and restarts, the recovery event is localized to the single Worker, and all other Workers in the pipeline will continue processing and making progress during the recovery event.
+Each Worker commits its own asynchronous checkpoints.
+If a single Worker fails and restarts, the recovery event is localized to the single Worker, and all other Workers in the pipeline continue processing and making progress during the recovery event.